 S2.A.
 How to Apply for Permit Coverage

-Unpermitted CAFOs seeking coverage under this permit must do the following:
+All CAFOs seeking coverage under this permit must do the following:

 Submit an application

-Submit a complete and signed Notice of Intent form (NOI) and a Manure Pollution Prevention Plan (MPPP) that meets the requirements of special conditions S4 Manure Pollution Prevention in this permit.
-A Responsible Person, in accordance with General Condition G14 Signatory Requirements, must sign the signature page of the NOI and submit it to Ecology.
+Submit a complete and signed Notice of Intent form (NOI) and a Manure Pollution Prevention Plan (MPPP) that meets the requirements of special conditions S3 through S8 and G in this permit.
+A Responsible Person, in accordance with General Condition G14 Signatory Requirements, must sign the signature page of the NOI and submit it to Ecology within 45 days of the effective date of this permit, or within 45 days of becoming a facility covered by this permit.

 Submit the NOI and MPPP using Ecology’s Water Quality Permitting Portal.
 If the applicant is unable to submit electronically (for example, they do not have access to the internet), contact Ecology to request an Electronic Reporting Waiver form and submit the completed form to Ecology at: